 - the grant approval

 - the grant funding to be awarded

-- any conditions attached to the offer of grant funding
+- any conditions attached to the offer of grant funding.

-We cannot review decisions about your application.
+We cannot review decisions about the merits of your application.

 The Program Delegate will not approve funding if there is insufficient program funds available across relevant financial years for the program.